FSXAC/FSXAC.github.io/_posts/2019-03-30-fixing-latex-tags.md

 The first group `(^|[^$])` matches the beginning of the line or a non `$` character or `\$` character.
 The last group matches the end of the line or a non `$` character.
 This is necessary because we don't want to touch anything between two sets of LaTeX tags. i.e: "combine `$x_1$` and `$x_2$`".
 Notice that the word "and" is also between the `$` character.
 We also don't want to match `\$` because we use that denote other meanings like actual dollars.

+Using the line begin `^` and line end `$` patterns, we ensure we also don't touch the LaTeX stuff displayed in separate blocks.

 The main part is in the middle, group 2: `\$([^\$]+)\$`.
 This matches anything inside the LaTeX tags.

 ## Replace